mj6671/automation/README.md

 # PyautoGUI
-in thos respository i have use pyautogui module in python and did some automation on keyboard and mouse
+in this respository i have use pyautogui module in python and did some automation on keyboard and mouse